 The pile-driving crane equipment for the project is provided by Beyel Brothers of Fort Pierce, neighbors to the new Derecktor Fort Pierce shipyard located in St. Lucie County, Florida.

 “The expansion allows for a greater number of the large yachts frequenting Port Everglades to use the shipyard and provides another hauling option for the South Florida market,” James Brewer, Director of Business Development said.

 The project, which began August 1, is expected to be completed by September 30, but the shipyard’s hauling operations will not be adversely affected during construction.

 Founded in 1947, Derecktor Shipyards has since become a worldwide leader for excellence in the construction, repair and refit of yachts, commercial and military vessels.
-Today, four Derecktor facilities span the East coast of the U.S. from Maine to South Florida, offering vessel owners and operators everything from marina space to megayacht construction.
-For more information contact Derecktor Dania at firstname.lastname@example.org.
+Today, four Derecktor facilities span the Eastern Seaboard of the U.S. from Maine to South Florida, offering vessel owners and operators everything from marina space to megayacht construction.
+For more information, contact Derecktor Dania at firstname.lastname@example.org.